vinayakumarr/AIC-2018/README.md

+# Tutorials for Two Day National Level Workshop on AI in CS - Modern Artificial Intelligence Techniques for Cyber Security
-# Application of machine learning for cyber security
+# Application of machine learning for cyber security - Jansons Institute of Technology

 [AIC'18](http://www.jit.ac.in/announcement/FDP_Brochure.pdf)